lgarron/MagicWorker.js/README.md

 - Not tested in Internet Explorer.
 Chrome, Firefox, Safari, and Opera all work (although the workaround is mainly for Chrome).

 - By default, the window's `Worker` object is replaced with the new `MagicWorker` wrapper.
-If you'd like to be able oo use the original `Worker` object, remove the last line of `MagicWorker.js`, and replace only your desired calls to `new Worker(...)` with `new MagicWorker(...)`.
+If you'd like to be able to use the original `Worker` object, remove the last line of `MagicWorker.js`, and replace only your desired calls to `new Worker(...)` with `new MagicWorker(...)`.

 ## How does it work?